Automating infrastructure provisioning with Terraform in Azure DevOps CI/CD: a comprehensive tutorial

 Step 6: monitoring and troubleshooting

 While Terraform and Azure DevOps do most of the automation, it is always a good practice to monitor the deployment process itself.
 If there are any issues with the configuration or pipeline, you can check the pipeline logs for what exactly went wrong.
-In addition, you can log in to the Azure portal to confirm that the resources were successfully provisioned.

 Conclusion

 Using the Terraform tool for infrastructure provisioning in Azure DevOps will give you smoother cloud resource management, reduced chances of human error, as well as consistency and repeatability of your environments.
-Terraform YAML files and DevOps pipelines enable you to fully leverage Terraform Azure DevOps integration that will automate both the infrastructure and application deployment.
+Terraform YAML files and DevOps pipelines enable you to fully leverage Terraform Azure DevOps integration which will automate both the infrastructure and application deployment.

 This tutorial provides a good foundation for implementing a scalable and repeatable continuous integration/continuous deployment pipeline for a DevOps project or automating the provisioning of Azure resources.